socialsoftware/edition/ldod-mfes/user/README.md

     - emiter: Bubbled on the DOM tree;

   - on logout:

     - event name: `ldod-logout`
     - emiter: Bubbled on the DOM tree;

+  - Note: It is possible to instantiate more than one user component.
+The syncronization between them is assured out of the box by component functionality (implemented through custom events);